mapperoni/site/src/app/docs/markdown/page.md

     description: Use markdown to customize your project.
 ---

-This is a demonstration of how you can use markdown to style pages and text in your mapperoni project. {% .lead %}
+A simple and easy way to style pages and text in your mapperoni project. {% .lead %}

 ## What is it?